knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

         - realtime streaming
         -
 ## Patterns
-- in my view if time-is-money, we save TIME by leveraging them, someone's (person, team, org)   solution to a repitive-problem-space    to a contrained-domain-space or bounded-context
+- if time-is-money, we save TIME and MONEY both by leveraging or avoiding anti-patterns, someone's (person, team, org)   solution to a repitive-problem-space    to a contrained-domain-space or bounded-context
-- pattern : context-driven, recurring,
+- pattern : context-driven, recurring, time-saving, common-vocab-for-a-reptivive-problem's solution,
+- anti-pattern :
+    - the biggest anti-pattern is every single pattern extremely-good-one also applied for a wrong-context undersntanding the problem-domain
+        -  may it was trending and you wanted to add in your resume/cv for pattern-matching, mis-understood its use-cases, other show-off-stuff, many possiblities
+- for any pattern for its efficacy, my recomendation cum approach is discuss with several colleagues, research on its use-cases, try it first on small blast-radius, then apply for larger-one, especially when it touches the core of business-problem
 - Gof patterns
     - again this is not visible to customer, end-user
     - a little research on backgroud will take you to https://en.wikipedia.org/wiki/Christopher_Alexander https://en.wikipedia.org/wiki/Pattern_language both kickstart you with enough wisdom to build custom patterns as per the domain